Our Story

 herring bull kep

-Our values guide our mission, vision, and goals.
-These values are deeply held beliefs that are manifested in all that we do, and how we conduct ourselves …
+Our Core Values guide our mission, vision, and goals.
+These are deeply held beliefs that are manifested in all that we do, and how we conduct ourselves …

 We respect the intricate web that binds us to nature and community, and we value the rich tapestry of cultures across our bioregion.
 Our actions are guided by a reverence for the stewardship of sovereign Tribal Nations and a shared responsibility for wildlife, plants, people and the environment now and for generations to come.
 We honor collaboration, inclusivity, and gratitude for the work we do together.